alphagov/data-standards-authority/standards-catalogue/CODE_OF_CONDUCT.md

 ## Contributor Covenant Code of Conduct

 > Note:
-> * where the code of conduct says "project" we mean GDS, `openregister` and all repositories hosted within it.
+> * where the code of conduct says "project" we mean GDS, `alphagov` and all repositories hosted within it.
-> * where the code of conduct says "maintainer" we mean `openregister` organisation owners
+> * where the code of conduct says "maintainer" we mean `alphagov` organisation owners
-> * where the code of conduct says "leadership" we mean both `openregister` organisation owners, line managers, and other leadership within GDS
+> * where the code of conduct says "leadership" we mean both `alphagov` organisation owners, line managers, and other leadership within GDS

 ### Our Pledge